 We have gathered six marketing practices that are outdated and better left in 2014.
 Every company is different, but we think your time is most likely spent on other tactics.

 1. Winging It

 While marketing can feel more right-brained and creative at times, do not leave out the left-brained aspect of your creative plan-emphasis on the word plan.
-From email, to social, to web development it’s easy to get overwhelmed.
+From email marketing, to social media management, to St. Louis web design it’s easy to get overwhelmed.
 That is why a marketing strategy is key.
 Make a plan, schedule and budget this plan.
 Even plan the little things down to days and times to tweet.

 2. Skipping the personal touch

 As your client list grows, so should your relationship skills.
 Small businesses pride themselves on their ability to develop customers and client relationships.
 If you’re an agency that works with businesses like these, remember how important relationships are to them.
 Make sure to connect to them whenever possible, adding a personal touch to emails and always calling them by name on the phone.
 Treating your clients as a list is a habit that needs to go.
 In this day and age of technology, everyone feels as if they get lost in the crowd.
 It’s vital to make sure your clients know they aren’t lost in your list.

 3. Trying to do everything

 Just because you have a plan, doesn’t mean everything needs to go in it.
 You may have a stellar foundation in place, but you need to be able to follow through.
 Don’t try to do everything and be everywhere.
 You don’t have to utilize every social channel, for example.
 Think about what is best for your audience, what fits into your time and plan that way.

 4. Feeling Obligated